BabyMikaProject/BabyMika-BEP20/README.md

 ## Overview of Contract Functions:

 1. Add & Remove Blacklist
-2. Include & Exclude Rewards (Excluding other contracts fron getting Reflextion)
+2. Include & Exclude Rewards (Excluding other contracts from getting Reflextion)
 3. SetFee - Special Fees for other Contracts (CEX, Marketplace, Mikaverse, and Etc)
 4. SetFees - There is no max TX amount and the total fees can be set to at most 10%
 5. Add New Pair Address - Adding New BSC pair to BBMK